jonghall/invoiceAnalysis/README.md

                         COS Instance CRN to use for file upload.
   --COS_BUCKET COS_BUCKET
                         COS Bucket name to use for file upload.
+  --sendGridApi SENDGRIDAPI
+                        SendGrid ApiKey used to email output.
+  --sendGridTo SENDGRIDTO
+                        SendGrid comma deliminated list of emails to send output to.
+  --sendGridFrom SENDGRIDFROM
+                        Sendgrid from email to send output from.
+  --sendGridSubject SENDGRIDSUBJECT
-  --output OUTPUT       Filename Excel output file. (including extension of .xlsx) --SL_PRIVATE, --no-SL_PRIVATE
+                        SendGrid email subject for output email --output OUTPUT       Filename Excel output file. (including extension of .xlsx) --SL_PRIVATE, --no-SL_PRIVATE
                         Use IBM Cloud Classic Private API Endpoint (default: False)